 - 1 − 12″ x 18″ piece of stiff felt (any color)

 - plain, print and glitter felt pieces in assorted colors

 - embellishments (googly eyes, yarn, sequins, pipe cleaner, rhinestones, etc.)

 - Plug in your hot glue gun.
-While the hot glue heats up, download the Everyday Dishes & DIY felt dress up dolls printables and open in Adobe Reader.
+While the hot glue heats up, download the felt dress up dolls template.
 Print and cut them out along the dotted lines and set aside.

 - Next, using an ink pen or permanent marker, trace the paper dolls onto the stiff felt and cut out.
 Don’t worry about the ink—you will use the opposite side of the felt.